 - Preheat oven to 350 degrees.
 Grease and flour 2 - 10"x2" round cake pans.

 - In a mixing bowl combine cake mix, eggs, buttermilk, lemon juice, pudding, and oil.
 Beat for 1 minute on low, and then 2 minutes on medium.

 - Cool the cakes in the pans for 15 minutes and then flip carefully onto a wire rack to cool completely.

 - Whisk together the pudding and milk.
 Refrigerate 5 minutes.
 Fold in Cool Whip.
 Stir until creamy.

-- To assemble the cake, level both lemon cakes.
-Place one cake on a plate and smooth on a thin layer of frosting.
+- Level the tops on both lemon cakes.
+Place one cake on a plate and smooth with a thin layer of frosting.

 - Remove the cheesecake from the springform pan and place on top of the cake layer.
 If the layers don't match up you can use a knife to very carefully remove the sides of the cheesecake to fit.